se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 memory.

 This means we almost don't have to think about memory management.
-But it also means we can't think about memory management very much.
-We don't have much control over "when" the garbage collector runs (at least as a library developer).
+But it also means we can't control memory management either.
+We don't control "when" the garbage collector runs (at least as a library developer).

 The problems with garbage collection:

-- Performance unpredictable: you might have a garbage collector running in the middle of what you are doing.
+- Performance is unpredictable: you might have a garbage collector running in the middle of what you are doing.
 - Reference cycles can take time to detect.
 - Objects may never be deleted: implementation defined.